-E-Waste recycling bins have been placed throughout the Bayview and Ballyconnor campuses to allow for convenient disposal of small to medium sized items such as batteries, cell phones or computer monitors.
+E-Waste recycling bins are located in the sub-basement E100 to allow for convenient disposal of small to medium sized items such as batteries, cell phones or computer monitors.
 For large items such as desktop towers, CRT monitors or televisions please email email@example.com to arrange for a drop-off time.
 For a complete list of items accepted into the E-Waste program at Tyndale click here.

 Shift Recycling guarantees that any data contained on devices they receive will be destroyed using industry standard practices and software.
 In the case that it cannot be destroyed electronically, it will be physically destroyed.
 Shift Recycling will produce a Certificate of Destruction documenting data destruction by unique identifiers such as serial numbers.

 Shift Recycling will provide a Certificate of Recycling to certify that we have disposed of our corporate and consumer grade E-Waste in accordance with applicable Provincial and Federal policies and regulations.

 In addition to the Certificate of Recycling, Tyndale will also receive diversion tracking information which demonstrates the positive environmental effects our E-Waste recycling efforts have made.